Breast/Chestfeeding Course for Health Care Providers

 • All course participants should be fluent in both spoken and written English.

-• In addition to serving as a nursing elective at various educational institutions, this course prepares students to write the International Board Certified Lactation Consultant Exam.
-However, if you are looking for a basic-moderate breastfeeding course, we recommend our popular 20 Hour Breastfeeding Course: Foundational Concepts.
+• In addition to serving as a nursing elective at various educational institutions, this course prepares students to write the International Board-Certified Lactation Consultant Exam.
+If you are looking for a basic breastfeeding course, we try our 20 Hour Breastfeeding Course: Foundational Concepts.

 Fall Session